iqr-lab/iqr-lab.github.io/_posts/2025-03-17-legi-n-comp-on-correction.md

 We want to study the effect of robot competency and legibility on human correction feedback and how they align with the three assumptions.

-Here is our result
+Here is our result:

-A1: prior trust based literature suggested that higher competence from the robot induces higher trust from humans so we expect that the human to give corrections closer to the mistakes) Is this true
+A1: prior trust based literature suggested that higher competence from the robot induces higher trust from humans so we expect that the human to give corrections closer to the mistakes).
+Is this true?

 Guess what, NO!
-People correct competent robots further from the mistakes than incompetent robots (except when the robot is being illegible) Our intuition: humans’ expectation is high for competent robots, so they are less accepting.
+People correct competent robots further from the mistakes than incompetent robots (except when the robot is being illegible).
+Our intuition: humans’ expectation is high for competent robots, so they are less accepting.

 A2: prior trust based literature suggested that higher competence from the robot induces higher trust from humans so we expect humans to overpredict success.
 When supervising incompetent robots, do people tend to over-correct?

 Guess what, NO!
-People under-correct incompetent robots; people over-correct competent robots
+People under-correct incompetent robots; people over-correct competent robots.
 Intuition: Lower competency leads to lower expectation, so humans don’t care as much, while higher comp leads to higher expectation, so humans are demanding.

 A3: There is a tradeoff between task and effort.

 Guess what?
 YES!
-There IS a trade-off between task and effort, but its strength depends on competency and legibility conditions
+There IS a trade-off between task and effort, but its strength depends on competency and legibility conditions.

 Based on our findings, the prior assumptions on human feedback don’t necessarily hold when we are looking at various conditions for corrections.
-We also have cool implications for designers and learning researchers in our paper.
+We also have cool implications for interaction designers and learning researchers in our paper.
 Please check out our paper if you are interested!